-- 15.1.4 Any of the titles outlined in 15.1.1 may be prefixed by the term "Visiting", "Research", "Special" or "Adjunct". - Research indicating a person whose work is supported by funds from an external source. - Visiting indicating a person who holds a position at another institution and who is appointed for a temporary term at the University. - Special indicating a term appointment exclusively associated with particular non-recurring programs/courses or situations including the replacement of a member of faculty who is on leave. - Adjunct indicating a person who holds academic rank with the University, but may or may not be called upon to teach. - 15.1.4.1 Benefits to individuals in the above categories are specified in the individual's contract and not in the Collective Agreement.

-15.1.4.2 The total number of such appointments shall not exceed ten (10) except by mutual agreement between the University and the Faculty Association.
+- Research indicating a person whose work is supported by funds from an external source. - Visiting indicating a person who holds a position at another institution and who is appointed for a temporary term at the University. - Special indicating a term appointment exclusively associated with particular non-recurring programs/courses or situations including the replacement of a member of faculty who is on leave. - Adjunct indicating a person who holds academic rank with the University, but may or may not be called upon to teach. - 15.1.4.1 Benefits to individuals in the above categories are specified in the individual's contract and not in the Collective Agreement. - 15.1.4.2 The total number of such appointments shall not exceed ten (10) except by mutual agreement between the University and the Faculty Association.

-15.2 Academic Unit Assignment
+15.2 Academic Program Assignment

-Academic staff members are assigned to departments.
+Academic staff members are assigned to programs.
 Such assignments shall not determine the assigned duties of an academic staff member.

-Interdisciplinary appointments may be made, but shall indicate the primary department to which the academic staff member is considered to be assigned.
-Such assignment shall determine the unit to which the member belongs for actions arising pursuant to Articles 7 and 28.
+Interdisciplinary appointments may be made but shall indicate the primary program to which the academic staff member is considered to be assigned.

+Such assignment shall determine the program to which the member belongs for actions arising pursuant to Articles 7 - Academic Planning and 29 - Financial Exigency.